Google Cloud Identity

 • Standard environment

-• app cannot write to disk
+• App could not write to disk

-• limits the CPU and memory options available to the application
+• Limited CPU and memory options

 • Flexible environment